 The ten-foot fortress is a blast from the past.
 Looking inside, the stone walls are adorned with guns, swords, and local artifacts.
 Throughout the castle, there are wax-like sculptures that depict Middle Age Scottish society.
 There’s even a display of 1719 cannonballs that were instrumental to the fall and capture of Eilean Donan.

 Fast forward to today, the castle has transformed its reputation entirely.
 Who could’ve thought that this war-torn castle is now a place for tourists and weddings?
-Even though Eilean Donan is not the grandest or largest castle, it has enough history and notoriety to be the most popular castle in all of the United Kingdom.
+Even though Eilean Donan is not the grandest or largest castle, it has enough history and notoriety to be the Real Estate in all of the United Kingdom.